 What Is Curtilage?

-If you have been arrested in Charleston or are dealing with any issues relating to search and seizure of your home or property, call Charleston criminal defense attorney John W. Molony now to request a free consultation regarding your case and your legal options.
+If you have been arrested or are dealing with any search and seizure relating to your home or property in Charleston, Mount Pleasant, Folly Beach or North Charleston, call now and request a free consultation with Charleston criminal defense attorney John W. Molony regarding your case and your legal options.
 Retain John W. Molony Law Firm, LLC and expect to have an attorney who fights for you, answers your phone calls and devotes the time and personal attention necessary to your case.
 Conveniently located on James Island, John W. Molony Law Firm, LLC defends Charleston clients dealing with search and seizure issues and all criminal matters.

 Request A Consultation Now

 Calls Answered 24/7